Removing Marital Property Before Divorce: Is It Legal?

 Removing Marital Property Before Divorce

-Six Serious Consequences of Removing Marital Property Before Divorce
+Six Legal Consequences of Removing Marital Property Before Divorce

 When you get married, you enter into a legal contract with your spouse.
 Part of that contract is the fiduciary duty each of you has to the other.